 Berlin's Official Costume Party will be at Burley Oak Brewing Company starting at 8pm!
 Click to view more information about our costume categories, prizes and live music!

 Walk through the brew house every Saturday at 3pm on our free tour.
 Later in the evening, at 6pm, we will be releasing our new barrel aged bottle, Funkus Saisonus.

 Football Sunday: Watching football on our 60” screen with a pint in hand sums up Sundays here!

 This week, Alana and Lindsey from Belly Busters will be guest bartending to raise money for the local charity, Red Door Community Center.
 Local musicians, The G-Men will be performing live at 6pm.
 Half of the tips made, …

 Bring your own vinyl records to play in the tavern, or choose from our house collection.

 Bring your own game, or play ours!
-We have a large ping pong table, cards, ring toss and board games!
+We have a large ping pong table, shuffle board, cards, ring toss and board games!

-Each Thursday we release a unique keg conditioned one-off of one of our brews.
-Starting at 6pm, that cask is $1 off.
+Each Thursday we release a unique keg conditioned one-off of one of our brews, starting at 6pm.